CARTAvis/carta-controller/docs/src/installation.rst

 .. note::

-    Ensure that a custom ``processCommand`` is set in the controller configuration and that the backend path is updated in the sudoers file.
+    If you install a custom backend, ensure that a custom ``processCommand`` is set in the controller configuration and that the backend path is updated in the sudoers file.

 .. _install_frontend: